KillingSpark/sparklauncher/Readme.md

 ## Features ##
 ### Search all yours Apps! ###
-just type parts of the name and your faithful launcher will find your hearths desire
+Just type parts of the name and your faithful launcher will find your hearths desire

 ### Search your Files! ###
-start with a ~ to search through your home directory or with a / for your whole file system. you only need to type parts of the name of your directory/file and it will be found
+Preface with a ~ + _space_ to search through your home directory or with a / + _space_ for your whole file system. you only need to type parts of the name of your directory/file and it will be found

 ### It is learning! ###